By Heather Mathews

 What Really Drives You?

-Motivation can be elusive for a lot of people.
+Motivation can be elusive.
 As much as we’d like to have that feeling on tap, it just seems to dry up every now and then.

-Motivation can make a massive impact on your life.
-Without it, it’s way harder to accomplish your goals and make your dreams happen.
+But without it, it’s hard to accomplish your goals and make your dreams happen.

 What happens is that this hormone fires in the brain while anticipating a desired outcome.
 This, in turn, can motivate a person to make that outcome happen.